Key facts

 How to identify

 Oysterplant grows close to the ground forming a mat of stems and leaves that is often roughly cirular.
 It has branching green or purple stems and blue-grey leaves that look quite thick and succulent.
 The stunning flowers are pink in bud and change to a lovely blue as they open.
 Flowers develop at the ends of the growing stems often around the edge of the plant.
 A strong taproot holds the plant securely in place and reaches deep down through the stones or sand to reach nutrients and freshwater.
+The Gaelic name – Tiodhlac na mara – translates literally in English to ‘gift of the sea’.

 Lifecycle